qimingye-creator/qimingye-creator.github.io/_pages/about.md

 # About Me
 <span class='anchor' id='about-me'></span>

 I am Shaofei Cai, also known as 蔡少斐 in Chinese.
 You can reach me at <u>caishaofei@stu.pku.edu.cn</u>.
 Currently, I am pursuing my Ph.D. under the supervision of Professor Yitao Liang at the School of Intelligence Science and Technology, **Peking University**, a journey I embarked on in 2022.
 Prior to this, I obtained my bachelor's degree from **Xi’an Jiaotong University** in 2019, followed by a master's degree from the **Institute of Computing Technology at the Chinese Academy of Sciences** in 2022, under the guidance of Professor Liang Li.
-My primary research interests lie in computer vision and decision-making.
-Additionally, I am intrigued by graph neural architecture search.
+My primary research interests lie in computer vision and decision-making. **At present, I’m dedicated to building generally capable agents in open-world environments such as Minecraft.** Additionally, I am intrigued by graph neural architecture search.

 # 🔥 News